 Often, the best ideas for maximizing efficiency don’t come from senior management or HR gurus but are the brainchild of employees carrying out their day-to-day tasks, who can spot streamlining opportunities.

 Transitioning to a more remote employment structure offers you the perfect chance to encourage a culture of experimentation.
-Reward employees who show initiative and come up with innovative solutions to the challenges of remote work.
+Reward employees who show initiative and contribute innovative solutions to the challenges of remote work.

 5. Offer a Blend of Working Options

-As we emerge from the global pandemic, companies are looking to institute hybrid employment models.
-This means offering staff the option to work from home when they want but also accepting that job flexibility is something people desire across the board.
+As mentioned in earlier studies, companies should look to implementing hybrid employment models.
+It means offering staff the option to work from home when they want but also accepting that job flexibility is something people desire across the board.

 Generally, people know under what conditions they’re most productive.
-Rather than forcing everyone to fit into the same mould, offering a variety to work prevents boredom and leads to a happier workforce.
+Rather than forcing everyone to fit into the same mold, offering a variety to work prevents boredom and leads to a happier workforce.

 6. Cultivate a Healthy Remote Work Culture